Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-8k6D9_7yPmw.md

+---
+title: "Q&A: Do you have an in-house tool for calculating balance of factory outputs and the like?"
+date: "2020-12-15"
+layout: transcript
+topics:
+    - ""
+---
 # [December 15th, 2020 Livestream](../2020-12-15.md)
 ## Q&A: Do you have an in-house tool for calculating balance of factory outputs and the like?
 https://www.youtube.com/watch?v=8k6D9_7yPmw